-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Deer Park is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Deer Park isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Deer Park are a mix of both white- and blue-collar jobs.
 Overall, Deer Park is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Deer Park who work in office and administrative support (15.14%), teaching (10.43%), and sales jobs (9.90%).
+There are especially a lot of people living in Deer Park who work in office and administrative support (12.82%), sales jobs (10.68%), and teaching (9.54%).

-The percentage of adults in Deer Park who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Deer Park have a bachelor's degree or advanced degree.
+In terms of college education, Deer Park is nearly on par with the US average for all cities of 21.84%: 19.11% of adults 25 and older in Deer Park have a bachelor's degree or advanced degree.

 Deer Park is an extremely ethnically-diverse city.
 The people who call Deer Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Deer Park residents report their race to be White, followed by Asian.
 Deer Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 32.19% of the city’s residents.
-Important ancestries of people in Deer Park include German, Irish, English, French, and European.
+People of Hispanic or Latino origin account for 37.81% of the city’s residents.
+Important ancestries of people in Deer Park include German, Irish, English, European, and French.

 The most common language spoken in Deer Park is English.
-Other important languages spoken here include Spanish and German/Yiddish.
+Other important languages spoken here include Spanish and Arabic.